youngklee/ZenPackers/zenpack_release.rst

 Checkout Master and Develop
 -----------------------------

-Starting from the *develop* branch
+Starting from a clean *develop* branch:

+* Start the Release:

-* git flow release start $CURRENT
+  - git flow release start $CURRENT

-* Edit setup.py (set the correct version numbers)
+* Edit setup.py (set the correct version numbers):

   - Typically you remove the "dev" in the version number

 * Commit:

-  - For new release: git commit -a -m "release: version $CURRENT"
+  - For new release:

+    * git commit -a -m "release: version $CURRENT"

-  - For update release: git commit -a -m "release: version $OLD -> $CURRENT"
+  - For update release:

+    * git commit -a -m "release: version ${CURRENT}dev -> $CURRENT"

+* Finish the release:

-* git flow release finish $CURRENT
+  - git flow release finish $CURRENT

-  - You will be prompted for the *Commit String*: "tag $CURRENT"
+    - **You will be prompted for the *Commit String*, enter:**

+      - "tag $CURRENT"

-  - You will automatically pushed back into develop
+  - *You will automatically pushed back into develop*

-* update develop setup.py
+* Update develop's setup.py: Bump number and add "dev":

-  - with bump and dev: Example: $CURRENT -> ${NEW}dev
+    - Example: $CURRENT -> ${NEW}dev

 * Commit again:

   - git commit -a -m "post release: $CURRENT -> ${NEW}dev"

-* git push
-* git push ---tags

-  - This tags the revision with a crpyto-secure key for reference
+* Push and tag the  revision with a crpyto-secure key for reference

+  - git push
+  - git push ---tags

 * Finally, push up the master changes:

   - git checkout master
   - git push
   - git checkout develop